AyrA/CryptoPad/README.md

 - Security: Medium
 - Stability: High
+- Automatic E/D: No/No

 Regular password based encryption as is very common.
 The security depends on the chosen password.

 The paramters for processing the password have been chosen much higher than usual.
 You might notice this as a slight delay when you save/load a file for the first time.
-This is not an excuse to chose a weak password but merely making this future proof.
+This is not an excuse to choose a weak password but merely making this future proof.

 #### Usage: